EindreistigerMcM/skript-velocity/README.md

         loop all entities in radius 10 of player: set velocity of loop-entity away from player at speed 3
 ```
+If you want to use locations you need to use `location(x, y, z) for now.
+In Future it will support Location Variables.

 ### Vector
 `set velocity [of] %entity% to vector %number%, %number%, %number% [at speed %number%]`